yashika-malhotra/Data-Exploration-and-Visualization-for-Streaming-Platform/README.md

-# Netflix - Data Exploration and Visualization
+# Data Exploration and Visualization for Streaming Platform

 ![NetflixIntroGIF (2)](https://github.com/yashika-malhotra/Netflix-Data-Exploration-and-Visualization/assets/154385962/2b675d0e-d401-4a8f-a2d0-1974fcae42ca)

-## Netflix Data: Cleaning, Analysis and Visualization
+## Streaming Platform Data: Cleaning, Analysis and Visualization
 Data Analysis and Visualization on Netflix Data to provide insights and recommendations to improve their userbase.

 Column | #Description |